jumpingjoy/watchnationpro/menstrual-hygiene.md

 Obese
 Breastfeeding
 Perimenopausal
-As per WomensHealth.gove, heavy period with pain, or irregularity affect 14 percent of females.
+As per WomensHealth.gov, heavy period with pain, or irregularity affect 14 percent of females.
 Moreover, a 2012 study has found that 32 to 40 percent of people who are having periods report that the pain is so severe and they tend to miss school, college or work.

 ### What are the period-related Medical Conditions?
 The most common <a href="https://www.healthline.com/health/facts-statistics-menstruation#Cost" target="_blank">Menstrual related health conditions</a> include the following: